Murray Golden

 Murray Golden (October 24, 1912 – August 5, 1991) was an American television director.
 He directed for television programs including The Fugitive, Bonanza, The Rifleman, Mannix, Trapper John, M.D., Rawhide, The Time Tunnel, Burke's Law, Get Smart and Star Trek: The Original Series.

-Golden died in August 1991 of complications from a stroke in Encino, California, at the age of 78.
+Golden died on August 5, 1991 from complications of a stroke in Encino, California, at the age of 78.